Nerajno/Random-Quote-Machine/README.md

 Link to github pages : https://nerajno.github.io/Random-Quote-Machine/

 Fixed it on 8/8/17 - still need to link it the other projects.

+Completed it 8/10/17 - Refactoring it when a framework is learned.